Mritunjoyi Mujib: Subject and composition

-The length of Mrityunjoyi Mujibs main structure including stairs is 50 feet and width is 38 feet and it has a 5 feet high altar.
+The length of Mrityunjoyi Mujibs main structure including stairs is 50 feet and width is 38 feet and it had a 5 feet high altar.
 Its altar includes the portrait of Sheikh Mujibur Rahman which is 26 feet in height and 17 feet in width.
 The original portrait is made of rods and cement.
-It has three staircases leading up to the main altar and an additional 15-foot-wide space for movement on three sides of the structure.
+It had three staircases leading up to the main altar and an additional 15-foot-wide space for movement on three sides of the structure.

 On the right side of Sheikh Mujibur Rahman's original portrait, there is a 4-foot-wide and 20-foot-high wall.
 The mural is made of carved stones and tiles, installed in the whole area of the mural structure with its altar.
 An English message signed by Sheikh Mujibur Rahman was recorded on the wall with its translation in Bengali.

 As a man, what concerns mankind concerns me.
 As a Bengali, I am deeply involved in all that concerns Bengalis.
 This abiding involvement is born of and nourished by love, enduring love, which gives meaning to my politics and my very being.